 This common sense approach has worked well in Texas.
 TRTA has partnered successfully with the Texas Legislature to create a well-funded pension trust fund.
 While this plan may not be considered “rich” in comparison to other state-funded pension plans, it is one of the healthiest state pension plans not presently coordinated with Social Security.

-Mr. Lee has worked on public pension policy for 20 years.
+Mr. Lee has worked on public pension policy for more than 20 years.
 He has served on various state legislative panels and gubernatorial commissions, participated in forums with legislative leaders, and attended many conferences about managing and maintaining these vital public programs.
 Thousands of Texans receive Mr. Lee’s email newsletter The Inside Line.
 Mr. Lee is also a featured writer for the organization’s quarterly publication The VOICE.